-The difference between cost and expense is a considerable one, and yet the terms are frequently intermingled.
-This makes the difference extremely difficult to understand for those people training to be accountants, and who are therefore uncertain about the nature of the terms.
+The difference between cost and expense is that cost identifies an expenditure, while expense refers to the consumption of the item acquired.
+These terms are frequently intermingled, which makes the difference difficult to understand for those people training to be accountants.
+These concepts are expanded upon below.

 Cost most closely equates to the term expenditure, so it means that you have expended resources in order to acquire something, transport it to your location, and set it up.
 However, it does not mean that the acquired item has yet been consumed.
 Thus, an item for which you have expended resources should be classified as an asset until it has been consumed.
 Examples of asset classifications into which purchased items are recorded are prepaid expenses, inventory, and fixed assets.